Breanne Fahs, Ph.D.

 publications on women's bodies:

-Fahs, B. (in press).
+Fahs, B. (2013).
 Shaving it all off: Examining social norms of body hair among college men in a women's studies course.
-Women's Studies: An Interdisciplinary Journal.
+Women's Studies: An Interdisciplinary Journal, 42(5), 559-577.
+To access, click here.

 Fahs, B., & Gohr, M. A. (2012).
 Superpatriarchy meets cyberfeminism: Facebook, online gaming, and the new social genocide.
 MP: An Online Feminist Journal, 3(6).
 To access, click here.